Sydney Modern Art Museum

 5-7 Charles Street Parramatta

-The exciting proposed new development of 5-7 Charles Street in Parramatta offers a mixed-use building, 390 residential apartments, along with shops at street level, offices above, an ‘aerial’ child care centre, a gym, swimming pool and common areas on one level and basement car parking.
+The exciting proposed new development of 5-7 Charles Street in Parramatta offers a mixed-use building, 390 residential apartments, along with shops at street level, offices above, an ‘aerial’ child care centre, a gym, swimming pool and common areas on one level, landscaped gardens on multiple levels and basement car parking.

 The building has been nominated for awards for its environmental responsible approach to design, and this impressive new tower will be the most prominent building on the eastern edge of the city centre, complementing the tall towers on the city’s western edge and along the riverfront.

 MGP were nominated to complete the hydraulic and fire services tender D&C documentation for the project.
 We have been working on developing the drawings to 70% to allow suitable plumbing contractors to provide a fix tender price.

 Innovation/Adding Value: Part of the buildings’ design incorporates car stacker facilities, to offer a higher density of park facilities in an busy urban environment.
 This will significantly reduce carbon footprint compared to conventional basement car parking.
 MGP will ensure that the new NCC 2019 standards are applied.
 The combined fire hydrant and sprinkler systems will need to be designed to satisfy the new NCC 2019 prescriptive requirements.

 Competition Design: Stanisic Architects